-It’s unfortunate when your current website host is no longer up to snuff, but if your expectations aren’t being met or your business has outgrown its current home, it’s time for a change.
-When you migrate your site to WordPress, you’re switching servers.
+It’s unfortunate when your current web host is no longer up to snuff, but if your expectations aren’t being met or your business has outgrown its current home, it’s time for a change.
+When you do a WordPress website migration, you’re switching servers.
 In most cases, this means upgrading to faster load times, lower prices, better customer service and other key features designed to make your life easier and provide a better user experience.

-Here’s what you can expect from a website migration and a quick look at the steps you can take to facilitate the best possible result, the best WordPress migration plugins to help you and some additional WP migration tips.
+Here’s what you can expect from a website migration process, a quick look at the steps you can take to facilitate the best possible result, the best WordPress migration plugins to help you and some additional WP migration tips.